Jock Stein: Tributes and legacy

 Jock Stein is widely acknowledged as one of the most influential managers in the history of British football.
 In contrast to his predecessors, he was actively involved in his players training – a "tracksuit manager".
 And whereas training had previously consisted of mainly running around the track, he introduced practising with the ball into training.
 He is considered a football visionary; in particular for his time at Celtic where he transformed a side lacking direction and having gone almost eight years without a trophy into the best team in Europe, all whilst playing entertaining adventurous football.
 Prior to that, he had led Dunfermline Athletic to their first ever Scottish Cup final win.
 Furthermore, his man-management style and grasp of the psychological side of the game was years ahead of its time.

-Stein was hugely respected by his peers and a massive influence on the next generation of managers who would follow in his footsteps; such as those who played under him like Billy McNeill, Kenny Dalglish, Graeme Souness, Alex McLeish, Gordon Strachan; and those who worked under him as coaches like Jim McLean, Walter Smith, Craig Brown and in particular Alex Ferguson.
+Stein was known to be respected by his peers and an influence on the next generation of managers who would follow in his footsteps; such as those who played under him like Billy McNeill, Kenny Dalglish, Graeme Souness, Alex McLeish, Gordon Strachan; and those who worked under him as coaches like Jim McLean, Walter Smith, Craig Brown and in particular Alex Ferguson.

 Stein's use of a free–flowing 4–4–2 formation and his relentless, highly offensive strategy with Celtic in the 1967 European Cup final victory over Inter Milan in Lisbon, which saw him overcome Helenio Herrera's highly successful but more defensive–minded catenaccio tactical system, has also retroactively been compared by pundits to the similarly attacking–minded total football philosophy pioneered by Dutch manager Rinus Michels at Ajax during the 1970s.
 Due to their triumph, which saw them become the first Scottish and British side to win the European Cup title, the 1967 Celtic side were dubbed the "Lisbon Lions" in the press.

 Since his death, Stein has been inducted into the Scottish Sports Hall of Fame and the Scottish Football Hall of Fame.
 When Celtic Park was rebuilt in the 1990s, the traditional Celtic fans' end of the stadium was named the Jock Stein Stand.

 In 2002 Stein was voted the greatest ever Celtic manager by the club's fans, and he was voted the greatest Scottish football manager in a 2003 poll by the Sunday Herald newspaper.
 A bust of Stein was presented to Celtic by a supporters' group and now sits in the foyer of the stadium.

 On 5 March 2011, a greater than lifesize bronze statue of Stein, by the sculptor John McKenna, was unveiled outside Celtic Park.
 The statue depicts Stein holding the European Cup.